pyet-org/pyet/paper.md

 # Concluding remarks

-This paper presents `PyEt`, a Python package to estimate potential evaporation (PET) from available meteorological data.
-Using `PyEt`, users can estimate PET using 18 different methods with only one line of Python-code.
-At this stage, the methods are implemented only for 1D data (e.g. time series data), while further developments will focus on enabling 2D and 3D data input (Numpy Arrays, Array, and NetCDF files).
+This paper presents `PyEt`, a Python package to estimate potential evaporation from available meteorological data.
+Using `PyEt`, users can estimate PET using 18 different methods with only a few lines of Python-code.
+At this stage (PyEt v1.0), the methods are implemented for 1D data (e.g. time series data).
+Further developments will focus on enabling 2D and 3D data input (Numpy Arrays, Array, and NetCDF files).
- The authors believe that `PyEt` makes a great contribution to the hydrology, meteorology and agricultural community, enabling a simple PET estimation and comparison between different PET estimates. `PyEt` methods and estimates can be further used in hydrological models and sensitivity analyses.
-The `PyEt` design enables simple extension of the software with new capabilities and new model options, the authors therefore welcome new code contribution and suggestions from the community to improve the overall package performance.  `PyEt` is free and open-source software under the LGPL-3.0 license and is available at http://www.github.com/phydrus/PyEt.
+The authors believe that `PyEt` will a valuable contribution to the hydrology, meteorology and agricultural communities, enabling a simple PET estimation and comparison between different PET estimates. `PyEt` methods and estimates can be further used in hydrological models and sensitivity analyses.
+The `PyEt` design enables simple extension of the software with new capabilities and new model options.
+The authors warmly welcome code contributions, bug reports, and feedback from the community to improve further improve the package.
+`PyEt` is free and open-source software under the LGPL-3.0 license and is available at http://www.github.com/phydrus/PyEt.
 Full documentation is available on ReadTheDocs (https://pyet.readthedocs.io).
-The notebook and data necessary to reproduce the ﬁgure in this manuscript are available through PyEt GitHub page.
+The notebook and data necessary to reproduce the Figure in this manuscript are available through PyEt GitHub page.

 # Acknowledgements
+The first author is funded by XX.
+The second authors is funded by the Austrian Science Fund (FWF) under Research Grant W1256 (Doctoral Programme Climate 525 Change: Uncertainties, Thresholds and Coping Strategies).

 # References